-This year we will be introducing the role of a subject ambassador.
-This ambassador has shown they are enthusiastic about promoting the teaching and learning of Spanish across Key Stage 2.
-Thi syear we will be working together to deliver a 'Languages' celebration day, implementing Pupil Voice ideas and hopefully organising a special performance for 'La Fiestaval'.
+This year our new subject ambassador has shown they are enthusiastic about promoting the teaching and learning of Spanish across Key Stage 2.
+This year we will be working together to deliver a 'Languages' celebration day, implementing Pupil Voice ideas and will be participating in a special performance for 'La Fiestaval'.

 In Spring, selected Year 6 pupils have been given the chance to work hard on a special performance for the annual 'La Fiestaval' event held at Greenbank.
 So far we have delivered smash hits with "Los Numeros" (inspired by Adam Ant's hit "Prince Charming"), "El Recuento Final" (inspired by the Europe hit "The Final Countdown") and last year's Happy Days with a Spanish twist ...
 "Los Dias Felices".
 This year we were back with a fan favourite "El Recuento Final" after a long time away due to COVID restrictions.
 The children should be incredibly proud of all they managed to achieve by only rehearsing in their own break time!

 If you wish to take your learning further or help your child develop their confidence in Spanish then listed below are some fantastic websites that could help you.

 Click the image to follow the link to the website.

 Light Bulb Languages Spanish